 - Hosts may not sit down until their guests have been seated.

 - Wait for people to bless the food with a prayer before you start eating.

 - All guests usually help themselves to food from a shared platter, eating directly from the dish instead of from separate plates.

 - Ethiopian food generally does not require utensils to eat.
-Everyone normally uses their right hand to serve themselves from a dish, scooping with the fingers.
+Everyone normally uses their right hand to serve themselves from a dish, using their fingers to scoop the food.

-- Never pass or eat food with the left hand alone.
+- Never pass or eat food with your left hand alone.

 - People often use injera as a scoop.
 This is a sponge-like pancake that is often used to soak up the remains of food, like a tortilla.
 It is eaten with almost everything.

 - If given utensils, it is important to hold them towards the end so your fingers do not touch the food.